elcriz/sat-tracker/README.md

 ## Privacy

 No personal (usage) data is gathered and/or used.
 All (cached) fetch data, your API key etc. is stored on your device and only used for fetching data from [n2yo.com](https://www.n2yo.com/).

+## Future roadmap

+- Figure out calculation of the doppler shift so it can display the correct downlink frequency during any stage of the pass
+- Add graphical information about the pass (where is the satellite from the user's point of view) to ease tracking